Jürgen Stroop: Trial at Dachau

 In conversation with Moczarski, Stroop lamented, "Nearly all of those judges were Jews or Freemasons.
 I studied them very closely.
 Most of them had dark hair."
 He further lamented one of his U.S. Army defense lawyers was wearing a Masonic ring in court.
 According to Gustav Schielke, his cellmate:

 Stroop behaved like a swine in the dock.
 He acted innocent as a lamb, pretending the killings were news to him.
 Because of his incriminations, several fellow defendants were sentenced to death, as many as thirteen of the twenty-two.
 As senior commander of the SS and police, he gave all the orders, Herr Moczarski, yet he stated in court his underlings killed the American airmen.
 How could a top German officer act like that?

-After an eight-week trial, Brigadier General Kiel sentenced Stroop to death by hanging on 21 March 1947.
+After an eight-week trial, Kiel sentenced Stroop to death by hanging on 21 March 1947.
 As for his codefendants, one was acquitted, one escaped and was never tried, 12 of them received death sentences, and the other 7 received prison terms ranging from three to 15 years.
 In November 1947, a death warrant was signed by General Lucius D. Clay.
-By then, however, Stroop was imprisoned in Warsaw for five months.
-Three of Stroop's condemned codefendants had their death sentences reduced to prison terms, while the other nine were executed at Landsberg Prison in 1948.
+By then, however, Stroop had been extradited to Warsaw.
+Three of his condemned codefendants had their death sentences reduced to prison terms, while the other nine were executed by hanging at Landsberg Prison in 1948.

 In late May 1947, Stroop was flown to Berlin-Tempelhof Airport, and extradited to the People's Republic of Poland.
 He was extradited with Erich Muhsfeldt.
 He recalled, "My heart sank when I saw those Polish officers at Tempelhof.
 So, the Americans were liars after all!
 They promised me time and again I'd never be given to the Communists and my death sentence for killing the U.S. airmen would be commuted to life imprisonment."

 Trial in Warsaw and execution

 Stroop's trial began on 18 July 1951 at the Warsaw Criminal District Court and lasted three days.
+He was tried at the same time as Franz Konrad who had been responsible for the requisition of Jewish assets in the Warsaw Ghetto.
+The trial was intended to include Hermann Höfle as co-defendant and so try the main culprits of the deportation, exploitation and liquidation of the Ghetto, but Hofle managed to escape to Italy and avoid extradition to Poland.
 Stroop stood accused of four crimes: